 Details about upcoming shows here, please contact me to bring economics comedy to your school, corporate event, or comedy club!
 If you are with a public high school, community college, or the armed forces, or are otherwise looking for a free show, click here.

-Below is one of my favorite chapters!
-To download it in PDF (plus the front and back covers and Table of Contents), click here.
+Click for a PDF download of a chapter (plus the front and back covers and Table of Contents).
 Or you can just download the front and back covers and Table of Contents.

 From the back cover of the book:

 - “People don’t usually chuckle over unemployment, inflation, and recessions.
 But they’ll get plenty of laughs out of this book—and a good introduction to macro too.” —Eric Maskin, Nobel Laureate in Economics

 - “If you don’t want to cry about the state of the economy, why not laugh instead?
 This book is an ideal introduction to the subject for anybody who thinks they ought to understand what’s happening around them but is put off by the usual dense text and economics jargon.” —Diane Coyle, author of The Soulful Science

 - [Praise for Volume One] “Learning economics should be fun.
 Klein and Bauman make sure that it is.” —N. Gregory Mankiw, Professor of Economics, Harvard University, and author of Principles of Economics

 - [Praise for Volume One] “Bauman and Klein present solid basic economics in a brilliant cartoon wrapper.
 The authors successfully shine a happy light on the dismal science.” —Hugo Sonnenschein, Distinguished Service Professor and President Emeritus, University of Chicago